-The Protocol applies to all judicial reviews.
-Judicial review is a procedure which allows people with a sufficient interest in an action or decision of a public body to ask a judge to review the lawfulness of an enactment, a decision, an action or a failure to act in relation to the exercise by the public body of a public function.
+The Protocol applies to most judicial reviews.
+Judicial review is a procedure which allows people with a sufficient interest in an action or decision of a public body to ask a judge to review its lawfulness.

 When will it not be appropriate to follow the Protocol?

 Claims which are likely to become time-barred